Contrasting SeaWorld Entertainment (SEAS) and Its Competitors

 |2.58

-SeaWorld Entertainment currently has a consensus target price of $47.64, indicating a potential downside of 11.80%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 10.05%.
-Given SeaWorld Entertainment’s competitors higher probable upside, analysts plainly believe SeaWorld Entertainment has less favorable growth aspects than its competitors.
+SeaWorld Entertainment presently has a consensus target price of $47.64, indicating a potential downside of 11.57%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 9.59%.
+Given SeaWorld Entertainment’s peers higher possible upside, analysts clearly believe SeaWorld Entertainment has less favorable growth aspects than its peers.

-This table compares SeaWorld Entertainment and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares SeaWorld Entertainment and its peers’ net margins, return on equity and return on assets.

 |SeaWorld Entertainment